senzing-garage/knowledge-base/proposals/file-layout.md

 ## Identifying the locations

-Given the 4 separate directories, processes look for configuration in the following priority order:
+Processes look for configuration in the following priority order:

 1. Command-line parameters
 1. Configuration file